 3. Takes advantage of multiple data sources easily

 Even as you embrace the cloud with Snowflake, there’s a good chance you’ll have data on other platforms.
 One of the benefits of Snowflake is the ability to bring these different data sources together in the data cloud.
-A good BI tool should be able to take advantage of all this data live, in the cloud, regardless of where it originated.
+A good business intelligence tool should be able to take advantage of all this data live, in the cloud, regardless of where it originated.
 This will help you break data silos, giving you a far more complete picture of your business, products, and customers, which in turn will help you make better decisions

 4. Delivers self-service analytics with speed